 People with MS are often advised to take high doses of vitamin D, but there’s been very little research to assess what effect this might have.
-Two recent clinical trials (CHOLINE and SOLAR) investigated the effect of vitamin D supplements in people with relapsing remitting MS already taking a disease modifying drug.

 We wanted to draw attention to an interesting article published in the HBOTT Dec 2019 Newsletter.